AdobeXD/plugin-samples/reference/scenegraph.md

 <a name="GraphicNode+strokeDashArray"></a>

 ### *graphicNode.strokeDashArray : <code>!Array</code>*
+**Default**: `[]`

 Empty array indicates a solid stroke.
-If non-empty, values represent the lengths of rendered and blank segments of the stroke's dash pattern.
+If non-empty, values represent the lengths of rendered and blank segments of the stroke's dash pattern, repeated along the length of the stroke.
+The first value is the length of the first solid segment.
+If the array is odd length, the items are copied to double the array length.
+For example, `[3]` produces the same effect as `[3, 3]`.

+The appearance of each segment's start/end follows the [strokeEndCaps](#GraphicNode#strokeEndCaps) setting.

 **Kind**: instance property of [<code>GraphicNode</code>](#GraphicNode)